tundealabi/stutern-git-practice/README.md

 # stutern-git-practice
-Repo to teach students about forking
+Repo to teach students about pull request and how to fork